 All you have to do is remember how you felt deep inside when you posted the same smiling, happy-looking, kissy-face couple pictures on social media.
 You weren’t 100% happy, as those pictures suggested you were, were you?
 Your intuition was telling you something was just not right, but since you couldn’t pinpoint exactly what it was at the time, you tried your hardest to restore the relationship to the way it once was.

-Unfortunately, it’s not difficult to rehash the memories of the absurd, exhausting arguments, the silent treatments, and the feelings that no matter what you did, it was just never good enough.
+Unfortunately, it’s not difficult to rehash the memories of the absurd, exhausting, circular conversations, the silent treatments, and the feelings that no matter what you did, it was just never good enough.

 Don’t be fooled.

 I know, because the woman in the photograph of the couple I asked you to imagine, was me.
 I saved that particular picture, because one day as I was deleting old pictures, I came across that one, and my first thought was that it was a pretty fun vacation.
 Then, I instantly remembered the huge fight we had had on one of the nights we were there, and I still can’t, for the life of me, even tell you what prompted it –just a narcissist needing to create chaos and misery, and suck a bit more joy from my soul.